eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/edge.rst

 .. include:: ../../exports/alias.include

-.. |status| replace:: *Status*

 .. _user_manual_nodes_edge:

 #########
 Edge Node
 #########

-This kind of Node performs the active (client) action of :ref:`user_manual_scenarios_wan`.
-This node is able to send data serialized as :ref:`user_manual_scenarios_wan_inference` and it receives an Inference as :ref:`user_manual_scenarios_wan_inference_solution`.
+This node is able to send data serialized as :ref:`user_manual_datatype_inference` and it receives an Inference as :ref:`user_manual_datatype_inference_solution`.

 .. warning::

-    In the current release, the use of a Edge node must be synchronous.
+    The use of an Edge node must be synchronous.
     This means that once the data is sent, the thread must wait for the inference to arrive before sending another data.
-    In future release asynchronous methods will be available.
+    Asynchronous methods are available on the :ref:`user_manual_nodes_async_edge`.

 Example of Usage
 ================